finding Grace in the mishmash

 I'm Here to Love and Pray You Forward

-Because here’s the other thing.
-Authenticity heals, and I want you to feel loved and accepted for who you are, precisely where you’re at.
-And leaning into each other and sharing stories helps us realize we aren’t alone on a motherhood island.
-Love is the invisible string keeping all of us connected.
-Let’s #BeLOVE together.
+Here’s the other thing.
+Authenticity heals.
+I want you to feel loved and accepted for who you are, precisely where you’re at.
+Leaning into each other and sharing stories helps us realize we aren’t alone on a motherhood island.
+Although our experiences are unique, we share the same emotional shore.
+I’m a firm believer that it takes a village to care for the village, Mommas.
+We need each other, and this village is for you.

 What is your mom heart in most need of now?